faris1702/WLC_Configuration/README.md

 ## Initial Setup
 <b><ins>Step 1: Select the devices</b></ins><br>
-- Select the correct network devices and place them into your workspace<br><br>
+- Select the correct network devices and place them into your workspace as shown in the picture above<br><br>

 <b><ins>Step 2: Power on switch</b></ins><br>
 - Once all the devices are placed into the workspace, the Switch needs to be powered on